Many breastfeeding women want to know how to increase milk supply at some point during their breastfeeding journey.

 If you suspect you may have issues with your baby’s latch, or even if you’re not sure, seek the advice of an IBCLC (International Board Certified Lactation Consultant).
 They can observe and diagnose a breastfeeding issue problem very quickly.
 Then you’ll be back on the path of a successful breastfeeding journey.
 Even if nothing is wrong, you’ll have that reassurance that everything is fine.

 Many new mothers get frustrated and confused receiving conflicting breastfeeding information in hospital after they have their baby.
 Often those who help them do not have a great deal of lactation training, and may not be breastfeeders themselves.

-Milk Supply Tip #3: Avoid Dummies/Pacifiers, Nipple Shields And Bottles Unless Absolutely Necessary
+#3: Avoid Dummies/Pacifiers, Nipple Shields, And Bottles Unless Absolutely Necessary

 Because the less you breastfeed your baby, the less milk your breasts will make.
 The more formula you give your baby, the less milk you’ll make.
 Worse yet, if you head down the path of offering formula, your baby may wean and start to refuse the breast.
 Unfortunately, this a common and unintended problem.

-Make sure you’re getting plenty of leafy greens, good fats (avocado, chia seeds, eggs, salmon), fresh veggies in a range of colours, protein (keeps you full), nuts and seeds.
+Make sure you’re getting plenty of protein (which keeps you full and your blood sugar levels stable), good fats (butter, avocado, chia seeds, eggs, wild-caught salmon), fresh veggies in a range of colors, nuts, and seeds.